 Tourists and locals alike can enjoy the way history comes alive in Williamsburg.
 The area is best known for Colonial Williamsburg, a historic town that preserves and displays life in Colonial America.
 History buffs will also want to visit Historic Jamestown, Historic Yorktown and the Jamestown Settlement.
 Just a few of the historic sites in Williamsburg include Virginia's first capitol building, the Governor's Palace, the Berkeley Plantation and the Sherwood Forest Plantation.
 The area is also home to the Mariners' Museum, America's National Maritime Museum.

 For more modern-day excitement, try a visit to Busch Gardens, Water Country USA or the Ripley's Believe It Or Not! museum and theater.
 Oenophiles will love tours and tastings at the Williamsburg Winery, while golfers can enjoy challenging play at dozens of top golf courses, such as the Golden Horseshoe Golf Club, Kiskiack Golf Club or Williamsburg National.
 The Williamsburg Botanical Garden is also a must-see attraction for nature lovers.

 Active adults who choose to live in the Williamsburg area will find several fabulous age-restricted communities with new construction and resale homes.
 Colonial Heritage, by Lennar, features an 18-hole championship golf course, an amenity-rich clubhouse and approximately 1,800 homes.
-The Settlement at Powhatan Creek is a mid-sized community with resort-style amenities and about 400 homes by multiple builders, while K. Hovnanian's Four Seasons at New Kent Vineyards is a more intimate community of just 155 single-family homes.
+The Settlement at Powhatan Creek is a mid-sized community with resort-style amenities and about 400 homes by multiple builders, while Ryan Homes' The Groves at New Kent is a more intimate community of just 155 single-family homes.